 - Stefano Lantorno (UC Berkeley integrative biology major) spent a semester in the Tropical Biology and Conservation program in Monteverde, Costa Rica, during which he conducted observational field research to document variation in a passarine bird, the White Ruffed Manakin.

 UCEAP students also undertake internships for organizations as varied as the World Wildlife Fund, CyWorld, or the U.S. Embassy, for academic credit and/or résumé enhancement.
-Of note is the EAP Scottish Parliament Internship program, a full-time internship program that gives you a chance to study the culture of another country from within its political governing body.
-On this program students work closely with a member of the Scottish Parliament (MSP) in Edinburgh, Scotland.
-Other examples are too numerous to list in full; check the specific program pages throughout this website.
+Examples are too numerous to list in full; check the specific program pages throughout this website.

 UCEAP students also engage in service to the local community through committed volunteer activities in schools, health and human service agencies, international and local non-governmental organizations, and other group service projects.